What Is a Cool Roof Coating and Is it Right for My Home?

 Is Your Roof Right for Cool Roof Coatings?

 The average humidity in your location should also factor into your decision.
 Cool roofs can draw excess moisture, since there’s not as much heat to evaporate water away.
-And in areas with high humidity, homeowners may face problems with algae and mold, which can degrade your roof over time and lower its durability.
+And in areas with high humidity, homeowners may face problems with algae and mold.
+Both of these can degrade your roof over time and lower its durability.

 Air Sealing: An Alternative to Cool Roof Coatings

-As you can see, there are still a lot of questions to be answered before environmentalists can declare cool roof coatings a total win.
-However, if you want to reduce the amount of heat you absorb through your roof, a safer idea is to make sure you have a properly sealed and insulated attic.
+As you can see, there are still questions to be answered before environmentalists can declare cool roof coatings a total win.
+If you are not sold on a cool roof coating but want to reduce the amount of heat you absorb through your roof, one easy way to get that done is to make sure you have a properly sealed and insulated attic.